 ACBSP accreditation

-Central State University’s College of Business received 10-year accreditation from the Accreditation Council for Business Schools and Programs (ACBSP) in 2015.
+Central State University’s College of Business received a 10-year accreditation from the Accreditation Council for Business Schools and Programs (ACBSP) in 2015.

 Established in 1988, ACBSP is the only organization offering specialized business accreditation for all degree levels, from associate and baccalaureate to doctoral degree programs.
-ACBSP accreditation certifies the teaching and learning processes within the College of Business at Central State University meet the rigorous educational standards established by ACBSP.
+ACBSP accreditation certifies that the teaching and learning processes within the College of Business at Central State University meet the rigorous educational standards established by ACBSP.

-The accreditation covers both undergraduate degree programs offered in the College.
+The accreditation covers both undergraduate degree programs offered in the college.
 Bachelor of Science degrees are offered in Accounting and Business Administration, including all concentrations.

 The Bachelor of Science in Business Administration degree program currently has eight concentrations, which are all accredited by ACBSP.
 The concentrations are agribusiness, entrepreneurship, finance, hospitality management, international business, management, management information systems, and marketing.